MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 *image*

 There are a couple ways to create a second device node.
-Certain device types have the ability to expose a second devnode on one physical device, such as USB.
-You can use this functionality to create a devnode targetable by WU, and install the firmware update driver on it.
-Many device types, however, do not allow a single physical device to enumerate multiple devnodes.
+Certain device types have the ability to expose a second device node on one physical device, such as USB.
+You can use this functionality to create a device node targetable by WU, and install the firmware update driver on it.
+Many device types, however, do not allow a single physical device to enumerate more than one device node.

 In this case, use an extension INF that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive to create a device node that can be targeted by Windows Update and install the firmware update driver on it.
 The following snippet from an INF file shows how you can do this: